 If we find the courage to acknowledge our flaws we will discover that we are in a sense liberated.

 This is why I find the Japanese art form of Kintsugi used to repair and rejoin ceramic and pottery items by the use of golden paint and lacquer, to enhance the flaw in a beautiful way so liberating.

 Those who experience and overcome adversity, have an unusual nature.
-Apparently damaged but unfazed, they seem to laugh at what they have gone through and speak so casually about the great adversities they have encountered in life.
+Apparently damaged but unfazed, they seem to laugh at what they have gone through and speak so casually about the great adversities they have encountered and triumphed over in life.
 Such people are worthy of celebration, and befriending.